xonq/mycotools/mycotools/USAGE.md

 ## Phylogenetic analysis

-A key component of robust phylogenetic reconstruction is adequately sampling.
-MycotoolsDB enables adequate sampling by providing a near-comprehensive database of available fungal genomic data.
+MycotoolsDB enables assimilation of all available fungal genomic data.
-Despite the benefits of increased sampling, there are two prominent problems: 1) large alignments lose resolution because they must consider many sequences and 2) computational complexity increases with sample size.
+Despite the benefits of increased sampling, there are two prominent problems large samples create in phylogenetic analysis: 1) large alignments lose resolution because they must consider many sequences and 2) analysis time increases with sample size.
-For a small set of genes, such as ITS, one can usually assume that the gene family is strictly vertically inherited, so the dataset can be cut down to closely related organisms.
-For most other genes, it is not valid to assume the gene family is vertically conserved because horizontal transfer is a prominent modality of gene transmission in prokaryotes and fungi.
+For a small set of genes, such as ITS, one can usually assume that the gene family is conserved , so the dataset can be cut down to closely related organisms.
+For most other genes, it is not valid to assume the gene family is conserved, particularly because horizontal transfer is a prominent modality of gene transmission in prokaryotes and fungi.

-It is thus both important to adequately sample and systematically truncate the dataset into a manageable set of gene homologs.
-This is accomplished by iteratively constructing phylogenies, identifying gene family homologs, truncating the data to these homologs, and repeating until a manageable tree is obtained.
-On its own, this analysis requires elaborate integration of multiple independent softwares, but Mycotools takes care of the bulk of this work.
+It is thus necessary to observe sufficient alignment resolution and systematically truncate the dataset into a computationally tractable set of gene homologs.
+This is accomplished by iteratively constructing phylogenies, identifying and extracting clades of homologs, and repeating until a manageable tree is obtained.
+On its own, this analysis requires elaborate integration of multiple independent softwares, but Mycotools takes care of most of this.

-You will need several programs for this analysis, so activate your Mycotools conda environment and run `conda install iqtree mafft blast -c bioconda` and `pip install clipkit`

 <br />

 ### Example 1:

-A phylogenetic analysis often starts with a single gene of interest.
-The first step is to obtain the gene family of closely related genes by BLASTing a gene protein sequence across the mycotoolsDB.
+Acquire a set of homologs for a gene family of interest by BLASTing a representative query protein sequence.

 1. extract a database of published sequences, or use other arguments to extract other organisms of interest